Collision Repair For The Chevrolet Camaro

 The front half of a front lower rail may be sectioned using two separate procedures for the inner and outer rails.
 However, either of these may be done individually if damage is limited to only one side.
 The cut locations between the inner and outer rails are slightly offset from each other.
 For the inner rail, the cut location is identified by measuring from a reference hole (see Figure 1).
 The outer rail is sectioned at the rear edge of the strengthening bead located between the wheelhouse reinforcements.

 Different joints are used for the inner and outer rails.
 A butt joint with backing is specified for the inner rail, using a 25 mm sleeve for the backing.
 The sleeve can be made from an unused portion of the service part.
 For the outer rail, a flanged lap joint is specified.
-This involves creating a stepped flange on the service part that fits under the remaining portion of the original rail during installation.
+The service part comes with a pre-stepped portion that fits under the remaining portion of the original rail during installation.
 Both joints are welded with a combination of GMA plug welds and seam welds.
 The complete upper rails are available as service parts and replaced at factory seams.

 Repair Options for the Rocker Panels